-PAP Smear is indicated in women over the age of 21 years and is usually done along with a pelvic examination for the following:
+PAP Smear is indicated in women over the age of 21 years in sexually active women and is usually done along with a pelvic examination for the following:

 There are no absolute contraindications for performing a PAP Smear other than the following: